gabelula/scottbot/README.rst

 * Node_.
 I'm running 0.4.5.
 I assume anything that supports the libraries will work.

+* Npm_.
+Then install the dependencies with:

+    npm install .

 * Redis_.
 I'm running 2.2.5.
 Any 2.2.x or higher is probably fine.

 * A sense of humor and some patience.